RhinoCodes/Ebuilder/README.md

  title.color('gray')
  index.commit()
  ```

- This example would create a .html file with a <h1> tag, centered and gray.

 ```
 from ebuilder.ebuilder_core import EbuilderTextComponent as etc

 header_two = etc("h2")
 ```
+This simple example would create a new Text Component with the html tag <h1> which for those of you unfamiliar with
+html is the second biggest size of text that is included without further styling (h1 being the first)
+  ---
+You can then call this like you would header, because they both use the EbuilderTextComponent class.
+  ---
 Note that if you only import EbuilderTextComponent you wont be able to
 access the other functions of Ebuilder Ultra, like making a new page, it is shown here
 because it is the most efficient way.

 # Advice Welcome
-Feel free to dig through the source code, you'll see that EbuilderTextComponent
+Feel free to dig through the source code and open Pull Requests and start issues, if you dig you'll see that EbuilderTextComponent
 has a bit of a weird implementation....